 There are semi-permanent exhibitions in the Burgh Room and the Airfield Room.

-Guided walking tours are run from the Museum on Sundays during July and August.
+Guided walking tours are run from the Museum - more details on the museum website.

 Crail Museum & Heritage Centre is a Scottish Charitable Incorporated Organisation - SC023505